VinofSteel/VinofSteel/README.md

 </div>

 🏙 I'm Vinicius, I live in São Paulo - SP - Brasil!
-📚 I'm a Fullstack Developer in training, currently developing my skills in ReactJS!
+📚 I'm a Front End Developer, looking for work!

 <h5>
   My greatest passion is technology and the possibilities it opens to the world around us, specially the way I can use it to transform people's lives.